Become-A-DevOps-PM/become-a-devops-pm.github.io/content/compute/1. What Is A Server/Common Server Roles - Article.md

 <!-- # Common Server Roles -->

-Servers are the backbone of IT infrastructure, each designed to fulfill specific roles that cater to the needs of networks, businesses, and applications.
+Servers are designed to fulfill specific roles that cater to the needs of businesses and applications.
 These roles provide a range of services.
 Here’s a brief overview of the most common server roles.
 At the end we make a deeper dive into Web Servers, Application Servers, Reverse Proxies and Bastion Hosts.

 ## Overview of Common Server Roles